 Designing a product, service, or system that goes beyond the user’s expectations is key to success.
 It requires going further than simply creating something visually appealing – it means taking into account how users think and feel when engaging with your design in order to create an enjoyable experience worthy of their loyalty.

-To achieve this level of quality and effectiveness in our designs, we must be mindful of essential principles for designing with users at the center while remaining aware that no “one size fits all” approach exists as each individual’s preferences are unique.
+To achieve this high level of quality and effectiveness in our designs, we must be mindful of essential principles for designing with users at the center while remaining aware that no “one size fits all” approach exists as each individual’s preferences are unique.

 This comprehensive guide will walk you through ten fundamental practices within so you can build experiences tailored specifically towards your audience needs today.